collaborativebioinformatics/F3CF/README.md

     C-->E{"Use Collaborative Filtering to develop associations"};
     E-->F{"Demonstrate Variation in genotype associations with a fine-grained phenotype example - e.g. High Chol -> HDL"};
 ```

+## Step 1

+Minimal example of collaborative filtering on gene x phenotypes.

+For this, we propose to use genebass. https://app.genebass.org